hhsieh/hhsieh.github.io/_posts/2016-10-29-Unlimited-Networks.md

 ![_config.yml]({{site.baseurl}}/images/hundred_nodes.jpeg)

+An intuitive solution is, based on knowledge you have about the system, to decide whether there is an edge between two nodes.
+Let say,

 This is a realistic question - it's a hurdle to jump over given the ecological data I have to deal with.
 And, in fact, the scale in space-time continuum of my question is much greater than the example above!

 It is fortunately easy in math, in this circumstance, to generate hypothetical networks.
 The power of modern-day computers also makes it easy to instantly generate as many networks as one wishes.